 For those who would like a moment of prayer during the week, Congregation Emanu-El offers a Sunset Service, held Sunday through Thursday at 5:30 PM in Greenwald Hall.
 (Enter at One East 65th Street.)

 For our preschool through second grade families, Tot Shabbat offers a creative and age-appropriate service that incorporates singing, movement and storytelling.
 And new this year, Baby Shabbat is a 30-minute program for younger siblings of Nursery School children and any others younger than 33 months.
-Baby Shabbat will meet on four Fridays throughout the year.
+Baby Shabbat will meet on four Fridays.

-At Shabbat Kodesh, Hebrew prayers are sung with lively melodies, and the weekly Torah reading is made meaningful through creative storytelling.
+At Shabbat Kodesh Family Worship Services, Hebrew prayers are sung with lively melodies, and the weekly Torah reading is made meaningful through creative storytelling.
 All are welcome at this service, which builds upon the curriculum and community of the Religious School.
 Services are followed by an Oneg Shabbat.

 At Saviv Shabbat, we explore the cutting edge of experimental Jewish ritual.
 Through a combination of traditional prayers, popular songs, new Jewish rock, silent prayer and learning, we push the limits of prayer as we strive to connect with God and one another.
 Dinner follows some services.
 Saviv Shabbat is for people in their 20s and 30s.